serkan-usta/Generative_AI_Use_Cases/README.md

-# Generative AI Use Cases
+# Generative AI Use Cases in 2025

 ## Heatmap